Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 Note: The road between Norris and Canyon Village is actually Norris Canyon Road, but because it’s part of Yellowstone’s figure-8 “Grand Loop,” it’s highlighted in red alongside the rest of Grand Loop Road.
 Service areas are highlighted in yellow (and designated with stars), while points of interest are noted using graphics corresponding to some of the best things to do or see in the area.

-By late May through October 31st, all sections of Grand Loop Road are generally open to traffic.
-Weather permitting, all areas of Yellowstone are open at this time, allowing visitors to travel through key destinations like Old Faithful, Canyon Village, and Yellowstone Lake.
+By late May through October 31st, all sections of Grand Loop Road are generally open.
+Weather permitting, all areas of Yellowstone are also open at this time, allowing visitors to travel to key destinations like Old Faithful, Canyon Village, and Yellowstone Lake.

-On November 1st, most of Grand Loop Road closes in preperation for the winter season.
-The only exception to this is the portion of Grand Loop Road between Yellowstone’s North and Northeast Entrances, which stays open year-round.
+On November 1st, most of Grand Loop Road closes in preparation for the winter season.
+The only exception is the portion of Grand Loop Road between Yellowstone’s North and Northeast Entrances, which stays open year-round.

 Start Your Day in Gardiner, MT